iamkamal-cheema/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Describe what your project is about and what it does
+Bikeshare data project to explore data for United States cities Chicago, New York city and Washington.

 ### Files used
 Include the files used